Trump administration seeks $1 billion settlement from UCLA, a White House official says

 The White House official did not detail any additional demands the administration has made to UCLA or elaborate on the settlement amount.
 The person was not authorized to speak publicly about the request and spoke on condition of anonymity.

 The Trump administration had suspended $584 million in federal grants for UCLA, the university said this week.
-The Department of Justice’s Civil Rights Division issued a finding that UCLA violated the equal protection clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964 “by acting with deliberate indifference in creating a hostile educational environment for Jewish and Israeli students.”
+On July 29, the Department of Justice’s Civil Rights Division issued a finding that UCLA violated the equal protection clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964 “by acting with deliberate indifference in creating a hostile educational environment for Jewish and Israeli students.”

 The university had drawn widespread criticism for how it handled dispersing an encampment of Israel-Hamas war protesters in 2024.
 One night, counterprotesters attacked the encampment, throwing traffic cones and firing pepper spray, with fighting that continued for hours, injuring more than a dozen people, before police stepped in.
 The next day, after hundreds defied orders to leave, more than 200 people were arrested.
 Later, Jewish students said demonstrators in encampments blocked them from getting to class.